fkus284/OrbitalMechanics/README.md

 # OrbitalMechanics

-This GitHub repository contains MATLAB scripts and functions to assist in calcations involving orbital mechanics including reference frame conversions, iterative processes and the obtainability of orbital elements given state vectors.
+This GitHub repository contains MATLAB scripts and functions to assist in calculations involving orbital mechanics including reference frame conversions, iterative processes and the obtainability of orbital elements given state vectors.